 For a second child: Even if you are planning for a fresh transfer, the extra embryos of good quality (Grade A) can be frozen.
 They can be used later if you are planning for another baby or in case of IVF failure.

-Fertility Preservation: If you want to defer having a baby for a few years because of career or any other reason, you should get your embryos or eggs frozen.
+Fertility Preservation: If you want to defer having a baby for a few years because of a career or any other reason, you should get your embryos or eggs frozen.
 When you are young and less than 30 years, your eggs are generally of good quality and quantity.
 As egg increases, freezing the embryos or eggs at a younger age minimizes the age-related complications of pregnancy.
 Also, the chances of losing all good eggs because of increased age are not there.

 Stages of the Embryo that can be frozen: